 The American Academy of Pediatrics (AAP) has some valuable tips on how to keep your children safe and warm:

 Dress infants and children warmly for outdoor activities.
 Several thin layers will keep them dry and warm.
-Always remember warm boots, gloves or mittens, and a hat.
+Always remember warm boots, gloves or mittens,

 The rule of thumb for older babies and young children is to dress them in one more layer of clothing than an adult would wear in the same conditions.